 Apply for a Job

 It is important to secure student employment if you wish to secure work-study funds.
-Please go online to ADP Workforce Now at the beginning of each term to find out about the availability of Federal Work-Study jobs and other jobs on campus.
+Please go online to ADP Workforce Now at the beginning of each term to find out about the availability of federal work-study jobs and other jobs on campus.
 You will need to fill out a standard student employment application and may be required to submit other documents, such as a resume.
-Campus supervisors then decide who to interview and hire.
+Campus supervisors then decide whom to interview and hire.

-For more information, or assistance in applying for jobs, visit the Office of Advising and Career Development, located in Clarence T.C.
+For more information or for assistance in applying for jobs, visit the Office of Advising and Career Development, located in Clarence T.C.
 Ching Hall, room 252.